Partly Sunny With a High Near 32

 Tuesday

-A 30 percent chance of snow showers after noon.
-Mostly cloudy, with a high near 23.
-West wind 10 to 14 mph, with gusts as high as 21 mph.
+Partly sunny, with a high near 22.
+Breezy, with a west wind 11 to 16 mph, with gusts as high as 24 mph.

 Tuesday Night